MS in Nutrition

 * HFN 514 requires a biochemistry prerequisite

 Below are two hypothetical plans of study to provide potential students with an idea of how one might progress through the coursework.
-Students, once admitted, are assigned a faculty adviser who will help the student develop a personalized course plan based on their needs.
+Students, once admitted, are assigned a faculty advisor who will help the student develop a personalized course plan based on their needs.

 Sample course plan, 6 credits per semester